goodgeekclub/code-camp/subjects/shell/shell00/README.md

 |-----------------------------------------|

 ## Exercise 01 : goodgeek
-Create a file called `gg` that retune 'goodgeek', followed by new line,Whenever the command cat is used on it.
+Create a file called `gg` that return 'goodgeek', followed by new line,Whenever the command cat is used on it.

 **Example**
 ```bash